Here’s The MileLion’s review of the UOB PRVI Miles Card, which UOB likes to market as “the highest limitless miles card” in Singapore.

 Summary Review: UOB PRVI Miles Card

-The UOB PRVI Miles Card certainly has things going for it: the highest earn rates of any entry-level general spending card, pooling UNI$, and a very generous airport limo benefit for the AMEX version.
+The UOB PRVI Miles Card certainly has things going for it: the highest earn rates of any entry-level general spending card, UNI$ which pool, and a very generous airport limo benefit (at least for the AMEX version).

 So that’s my review of the UOB PRVI Miles Card.
 What do you think?